 How to Apply

-The application period is currently closed.
-Applications for the Legal Studies adjunct major and major are available late in Winter quarter each academic year.
-To be notified when applications are available, subscribe to our listserv by sending a request to email@example.com, or like us on Facebook to receive announcements.
+Applications for the Legal Studies major are available early in Winter quarter each academic year.
+To be notified when applications are available, subscribe to our listserv by sending a request to firstname.lastname@example.org, or like us on Facebook to receive announcements.

 Frequently Asked Questions